heidihendry/camelot/README.md

 #### Viewing photos

-The the "viewing" portion of the libary consists of 3 main parts:
+The the "viewing" portion of the library consists of 3 main parts:

 ![](doc/screenshot/library.png)

-* A photo can be *selected* by clicking on the photo on the "media collection" view on the left.
+1. A photo can be *selected* by clicking on the photo on the "media collection" view on the left.
 When a photo has a green border, it is a selected photo.
-* When selecting a photo, a preview for it will be displayed in the preview panel in the middle of the screen.
+2. When selecting a photo, a preview for it will be displayed in the preview panel in the middle of the screen.
-* Details for the currently viewed photo are available by clicking the "Details" tab on the right of screen to expand that panel.
+3. Details for the currently viewed photo are available by clicking the "Details" tab on the right of screen to expand that panel.

 Selecting is an important concept in the library, as most actions will apply to the current selection.
 Multiple photos can be selected by holding the "control" key and clicking a photo.
 Allowing multiple photos to be selected is one technique Camelot uses to make processing of photos quicker and easier.